Green Dancer

-Green Dancer (14 April 1972 – 5 December 2000) was an American-bred, French-trained Thoroughbred racehorse and stallion.
+Green Dancer (14 April 1972 – 5 December 2000) was an American-bred, French-trained Thoroughbred racehorse.
 A son of the British Tiple Crown winner Nijinsky, he won the French 2000 Guineas in 1975.
+Later he became a very successful sire.

 Background

-A son of the English Triple Crown winner, Nijinsky, he was bred in Kentucky by Germaine Wertheimer of Paris, France who owned his dam, Green Valley.
+A son of the English Triple Crown winner, Nijinsky, Green Dancer was bred in Kentucky by Germaine Wertheimer of Paris, who owned his dam Green Valley.